 John’s initial involvement with The Puksta Foundation began at the very beginning.
-Harry and Eva Puksta were clients of John’s at Morgan Stanley.
+Harry and Eva Puksta were clients of John’s.
 While working with Harry and Eva on their estate planning and wealth transfer the idea of a scholarship program for “good kids” in the community began to take shape.
 In the early part of 1999, Eva was diagnosed with an untreatable form of cancer.
 At this point, Harry and Eva asked John, that should anything happen to them, if he would create this foundation for them.
 Harry and Eva Puksta passed away just hours apart from each other on July 3rd and July 4th of 1999.
 With the assets that Harry and Eva left behind, John built the Puksta Foundation and it was incorporated in the state of Colorado in 2000.
 The first gifts to the Puksta Scholar program were made in 2001 and those scholarship grants continue through to this day.

 John grew up in New York and earned his B.A. degree in Business and Economics at the State University of New York at Oneonta.
 Upon graduation he made his way to Colorado and currently lives in the city of Denver with his girlfriend and his little dog named Molly.
 He is still passionate about snowboarding and also loves to scuba dive.

 Bland, Michael – Estate planning attorney HRO Bryan Cave

 Stephen John Hartnett is Professor and Chair of the Department of Communication at The University of Colorado Denver, where he is the editor of Captured Words/Free Thoughts, an annual magazine of poems and stories crafted by imprisoned writers.